GLOSSARY OF TERMS

 Critical-state star: Any star which, during the course of

-mathematical representation of the real distortion of space or
+the mathematical representation of the distortion of abstract space (spacetime); the 3

-aether-space.
-The 3 types of curvature: spherical, flat (Euclidean), and
+types of curvature are spherical (space contracts), flat (Euclidean), and

 or south of the celestial equator.

-conclusion is derived from a given premise or premises, without the need
+from a given premise or premises, without the need for additional

 rhombic dodecahedron is irregular, but symmetrical, and has